 Low cash advance rate credit cards are simply ordinary credit cards with a lower interest rate for cash advances than the main competition.
 However, even many of the lowest rates on cash advances are still quite high.

 What exactly is a cash advance?

 Low cash advance credit cards can save you a bit of money but you need to be aware that even they incur interest charges from the moment you draw your ‘cash.’
-Even with a 55 day interest free credit card you still pay cash advance charges because they are not exempt from the interest free period.
+Even with a 55 day interest free credit card you pay interest from day one, as cash advance are exempt from the interest free days.

 What is the difference between cash advances and purchases?

 Credit card companies itemise cash advances separately on your statement, therefore you pay different interest rates and fees on a cash advance than you do on a purchase.

 How much do cash advances cost me?